NIAEFEUP/nijobs-be/README.md

 ```
 > A `prod.sh` file is available in the project's root folder to run these commands on linux environments (simply run `./prod.sh [--build]`)

-This environment doesn't have hot reloading or dev extensions and is made to be used in the deployment server running this aplication.
+This environment doesn't have hot reloading or dev extensions and is made to be used in the deployment server running this application.

 ### Manual Configuration (Recommended for flexibility)